dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/passport-mrz-scanner.md

 ## About the solution

 With Passport MRZ Scanner you can use your camera to scan the MRZ code of a passport.
-It will extract all data like firstname, lastname, passport number, nationality, date of birth, expiration date and personal numer from the MRZ string, and converts the encoded string into human-readable fields.
+It will extract all data like firstname, lastname, passport number, nationality, date of birth, expiration date and personal number from the MRZ string, and converts the encoded string into human-readable fields.

 ### Web demo

-The web demo is available at [https://Dynamsoft.github.io/passport-MRZ-scanner-javascript/index.html](https://Dynamsoft.github.io/passport-MRZ-scanner-javascript/index.html) (nothing will be uploaded).
+The web demo is available at [https://demo.dynamsoft.com/solutions/passport-scanner/index.html]( https://demo.dynamsoft.com/solutions/passport-scanner/index.html) (nothing will be uploaded).

 ### Run this Solution